 Christie CounterAct commercial UV disinfection fixtures contain Ushio Inc.’s patented Care222 lamps that emit far-UVC light that’s shown to significantly reduce pathogens.
 It’s the only far-UVC germicidal technology that may be used around people, and the only with a proprietary filter that prevents longer UVC wavelengths from being emitted.

-The pathogen-reducing efficacy of Christie CounterAct products with patented Care222 technology and their use in occupied spaces is dependent on proper installation and operational specifications, in accordance with American Conference of Governmental Industrial Hygienists (ACGIH) guidelines
+Christie CounterAct products with patented Care222 technology and their pathogen reducing use in occupied spaces is dependent on proper installation and operational specifications, in accordance with American Conference of Governmental Industrial Hygienists (ACGIH) guidelines and IEC 62471.

-The Care222® standard character mark and stylized logo mark are registered trademarks of Ushio America, Inc.’s patented technology, in the United States, European Union, and United Kingdom
+The Care222® standard character mark and stylized logo mark are registered trademarks of Ushio America, Inc. in the United States, Japan, European Union, and United Kingdom.